 A paved trail used by bikers of all ages connects Canmore and Banff.
 Itβs 27km long with almost no elevation gain and offers panoramic views of the Bow Valley.

-The bike path follows the Trans-Canada Highway, so youβre sometimes riding next to the highway, or youβre separated by trees β just so youβre aware there might be noise.
+The bike path follows the Trans-Canada Highway, so you sometimes ride next to the highway, or trees separate you β so that you know there might be noise.

 This trail holds a special place for me.
 When we lived in Banff, we used to bike on the Legacy Trail and visit Canmore (the bus didnβt exist).
-Itβs also the place where we saw our first black bear, right in front of us walking on the bike path.
+Itβs also where we saw our first black bear, right before us, walking on the bike path.
 It was only our 2nd day in Canada, so the shock was quite huge, as you can imagine!

-You can either bike both ways on Legacy Trail, bike one-way and take the bus back, or bike one-way on Legacy Trail and connect to Goat Creek trail through the mountains, making a loop (see below).
+You can either bike both ways on Legacy Trail, bike one and take the bus back or bike one on Legacy Trail and connect to Goat Creek trail through the mountains, making a loop (see below).

 Full blog post: Legacy trail, biking from Banff to Canmore with an adventurous twist